-Mia is a Master of Teaching (Secondary) student and MGSE Student Ambassador for the Education Ambassador Program.
-Passionate about influencing young people, she runs a podcast called ‘The Student Space’ where she shares insights about high school, life after school and becoming an adult.
+Mia completed a Master of Teaching (Secondary) and was an MGSE Student Ambassador for the Education Ambassador Program.
+Passionate about influencing young people, she runs a podcast called “The Student Space”, where she shares insights about high school, life after school and becoming an adult.

 Q: Can you please briefly outline your life prior to studying this program?